StevenHuynhh/Project1QMEspresso/README.md

 ### **Directory & File Overview**:
 **test_cases/**
 Contains .pla test cases to be ran with QMTestRunner script

-**combined_output.pla**
-Contains the output of all test cases in test_cases/ from most recent run

 **QuineMcCluskey.class**
 Class file generated as a result of compiling QuineMcCluskey.java